 Residents are veterinarians enrolled in a specialty training program.
 They are responsible for the primary care of the patients under the supervision of the faculty clinician.
 Residents receive routine and emergency cases with faculty clinicians on each service.

 Interns are veterinarians pursuing additional training in veterinary medicine.
 They have a variety of responsibilities for diagnosing and treating horses and are supervised by the senior clinicians on each service.

-The Center has specialist technicians in diagnostic imaging, the operating room, dispensary, laboratory/pathology medical technologists, and biomedical equipment specialists.
+The Equine Center has specialist technicians in diagnostic imaging, the operating room, and the dispensary, and laboratory/pathology medical technologists and biomedical equipment specialists.